brimdata/super/book/src/intro.md

 it's easy to mix and match Parquet with JSON across queries.

-For a less technical user, SuperDB can be as easy to use as log search while for an advanced user, SuperDB is full-fledge query language that is backward compatible with SQL.
+For a less technical user, SuperDB can be as easy to use as log search while for an advanced user, SuperDB is a full-fledged query language that is backward compatible with SQL.

 ## Super-structured Data